sgiesew/citybikes_backend/README.md

 - whenStationAddedWithEmptyParameters_thenReturns400
 - whenDeleteNotExistingStation_thenReturns404

-To run the test, click the "Actions" tab.
+To run the tests, click the "Actions" tab.
 In the left pane, click "CI/CD pipeline".
 In the main pane, click "Run workflow".

 Technologies
 ============